ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro3.md

 ## Manipulation of a FASTA File

-We just found the phiX-174 genome, so let's copy it (using the 'cp' command) to our current directory so we can play with it:
+Let's copy the phiX-174 genome (using the 'cp' command) to our current directory so we can play with it:

     cp ./PhiX/Illumina/RTA/Sequence/WholeGenomeFasta/genome.fa phix.fa